vegidio/umd-app/README.md

 For the full list of parameters, type `umd-dl --help` in the terminal.

+## 💡 Features

+### Remove duplicates

+This application will automatically delete all files that are identical.

 ## 💣 Troubleshooting

 ### "App Is Damaged..."
 (Unidentified Developer)